A Federation within a Federation? Devolution and Indigenous Government in the Northwest Territories

 Sabin, Jerald.
 2017.
 A Federation within a Federation?
 Devolution and Indigenous Government in the Northwest Territories.
 IRPP Study 66.
 Montreal: Institute for Research on Public Policy.

-A Federation within a Federation?
-Devolution and Indigenous Government in the Northwest Territories, by Jerald Sabin, can be downloaded from the Institute’s website (irpp.org).
+On peut télécharger l’étude A Federation within a Federation?
+Devolution and Indigenous Government in the Northwest Territories, de Jerald Sabin, sur le site de l’Institut (irpp.org/fr).

 The NWT’s federation within a federation

 Northwest Territories Premier Bob McLeod issued a “red alert” in November, calling for a national debate on the NWT’s future.
 “The promise of the North is fading,” he wrote, “and the dreams of northerners are dying as we see the re-emergence of colonialism.”